xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

-So, overall it is more appropriate to consider the LA464 and GS464V as a not-so-similar "pair of twins", with roughly the same micro-architecture, but different supported ISA.
+So, overall it is more appropriate to consider the LA464 and GS464V as a not-so-similar "pair of twins", with roughly the same micro-architecture, but different supported <abbr title="instruction set architecture">ISA</abbr>.

+> Trivia:
+> "GS464" stands for "Godson 4-issue 64-bit".
+>
+> "Godson", despite its obvious impression for an English speaker, is in fact
+> just a sound approximation of "狗剩" (gǒu shèng), "dog leftovers".
+> Back in the pre-industrial times, it was believed by some Chinese families
+> that newborns with such lowly names are easier to raise;
+> this tradition is known in Chinese as "赖名好养活" or "贱名好养活".
+>
+> The switch to the "LA" prefix is presumably because all "GS" cores
+> implemented some variant of MIPS, and the company wanted to cut off this
+> relationship, though.

 ### What's the relationship between LoongArch and MIPS?

-(Please note that all RISC architectures bear a significant resemblance to each other, because all of them are made to perform the same thing called "general-purpose computation".)
+(Please note that all <abbr title="Reduced Instruction Set Computing">RISC</abbr>
+architectures bear a significant resemblance to each other, because all of them are made to perform the same thing called "general-purpose computation".)

 According to public sources, LoongArch and MIPS cannot interoperate, and there is no 1:1 correspondence between some of the important architectural features;